 Still, an app with this level of quality comes at a cost that might not be in everyone’s budget.
 But there are other great meditation apps that might offer everything you need for little (or no!) cost.
+(Including Healthy Minds Program, one of the best free apps for meditation.)
 Read on to learn more about our favorite meditation apps and how to find the best one for you.

-Here’s the TL;DR on how the best meditation apps stacked up:
+Here’s the TL;DR on how the best meditation apps stack up:

 - Calm (Best Meditation App)

 - Headspace (Best Meditation App for Beginners)

 - Healthy Minds Program (Best Free Meditation App)

 - Award-winning meditation app that’s been around for 10 years

 - 4.8-star rating out of 1.4 million reviews in the App Store